Dickinson Isd

 District-Level NCES Analysis

-DICKINSON ISD operates 18 public schools serving 12,360 students, placing it among the smaller districts in Texas.
-The school portfolio breaks down into 11 other, 3 elementary, 2 middle, 2 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 11,494 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Galveston County County.
+Dickinson Isd operates 18 public schools serving 12,360 students, placing it among the smaller districts in Texas.
+The school portfolio breaks down into 11 combined, 3 elementary, 2 middle, 2 high schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Galveston County.

-Academic infrastructure includes 1 of 18 schools offering Advanced Placement (21 AP courses district-wide), a 516.8:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 38.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 1 of 18 schools offering Advanced Placement (21 AP courses district-wide), a 516.8:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 33.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 50.2% Hispanic or Latino, 29.9% White, 14.7% African American across the district's schools.
+Its most demographically mixed campus is Louis G Lobit El, with a diversity index of 70.0/100.

-Dickinson H S accounts for 33.1% of all DICKINSON ISD student enrollment
+Dickinson H S accounts for 30.8% of all Dickinson Isd student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means DICKINSON ISD-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That dominant concentration means Dickinson Isd-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data

-DICKINSON ISD school enrollment ranges from 1 students (lowest) to 3,810 students (highest), a spread of 3,809 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+Dickinson Isd school enrollment ranges from 1 students (lowest) to 3,810 students (highest), a spread of 3,809 students.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data